How to Grow and Care for Foxtail Fern (Asparagus densiflorus 'Meyeri') Indoors

 Asparagus densiflorus 'Meyeri' Care Indoors

-Asparagus densiflorus 'Meyeri' requires frequent pruning to keep it neat and tidy as well as discourage pest and disease infestations.
+Asparagus densiflorus 'Meyeri' requires frequent pruning to keep it neat as well as discourage pest and disease infestations.
 Repotting is needed only when it becomes root-bound.
 Keep reading for more on these growing conditions and how to achieve them.

 Watering

 Decrease watering in the cold period as growth is reduced at this time but do not let the soil dry out completely.
+To ensure that the soil ball is thoroughly wetted, occasionally water the Plume Asparagus from the bottom.

 Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease and eventual death of the fern.
+Read more on how to water houseplants correctly.

 Light Requirements